Gichamu/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash specifies program to write script is bash
-pwd prints prints the absolute pathname of the current working directory
+mkdir /tmp/my_first_directory creates a directory named my_first_directory in the /tmp/ directory